Fatoumii/cybsafe-pokedex/pokedex/README.md

 If I had more time I would have done the following:

-- Add test files for each component using react testing library to ensure data had been rendered on the page.
-Also that buttons were redirecting correctly showing appropriate data
+- Add test files for each component (mocking queries where necessary) using react testing library to ensure data had been rendered on the page.
+Also that buttons were redirecting correctly showing appropriate data, via aria-labels/data-test-id or simple text.
 - Pulled out all inline styling into their own files and styled hyperlinks correctly
 - Figured out how to work prettier :(